floopfun25/pumpClone/README.md

-# Pump.fun Clone - Meme Token Launchpad
+# FloppFun - Meme Token Launchpad

-A Vue.js clone of pump.fun with Supabase backend for creating and trading meme tokens on Solana blockchain with fair launch bonding curves.
+FloppFun is a decentralized meme token launchpad built on Solana blockchain for creating and trading meme tokens with fair launch bonding curves.

 ## 🚀 Features